Pygmy short-horned lizard: Identification

-Behavior and ecology
+Behavior

-The diet of P. douglasii varies from region to region, by seasonal availability, and by an individual's age or sex; neonates and hatchlings feed almost exclusively on ants (89% of their diet), while it has been documented that mature lizards consume fewer ants (around 72% or the diet).
-Yearlings, perhaps in an "experimental" phase, consume the lowest proportion of ants (60%), supplementing their diets with various arachnids, beetles and grubs, isopods, terrestrial mollusks (snails, slugs) and earthworms, as well as Lepidopterans and their caterpillars.
+The diet of P. douglasii varies from region to region, by seasonal availability, and by an individual's age or sex; neonates and hatchlings feed almost exclusively on ants (89% of their diet), while it has been documented that mature lizards consume fewer ants (around 72% of their diet).
+Yearlings consume the lowest proportion of ants (60%), supplementing their diets with various arachnids, beetles and grubs, isopods, terrestrial mollusks (snails, slugs) and earthworms, as well as Lepidopterans and their caterpillars.
 They may also browse on plant matter.
 Overall, throughout their lives, pygmy short-horned lizards always consume ants, though total quantities of a particular prey species will vary seasonally.

-Predators of P. douglassi include the long-nosed leopard lizard, Stellar's jay, northern shrikes, coyotes, foxes, birds of prey, bobcats, and potentially larger, squamate-consuming snakes, such as kingsnakes.
+Predators of P. douglasii include long-nosed leopard lizards, Steller’s jays, northern shrikes, coyotes, foxes, birds of prey, bobcats, and potentially larger, squamate-consuming snakes, such as kingsnakes (e.g. California kingsnakes and California mountain kingsnakes).

 Within its family, given that its habitat often freezes during winter, the pygmy short-horned lizard is known as a unique species that tolerates lower temperatures better than others, thus it can inhabit biomes not generally accessible to related species.